aibasel/downward/docs/quick-start.md

     downward/fast-downward.py <your-planner-options>

-Assume you want to solve the gripper planning task `prob01.pddl` from the [Fast Downward benchmarks](https://github.com/aibasel/downward-benchmarks) using A* search with the LM-cut heuristic.
+Assume you want to solve a planning task from the [Fast Downward benchmarks](https://github.com/aibasel/downward-benchmarks) using A* search with the LM-cut heuristic.
 To do so you can run the following:

 ``` bash
 # From the <my-fast-downward-vm> directory